abinit/abinit/doc/tutorial/dmft_triqs.md

         0.00000  -0.00000   0.00000   0.00000   0.80154
 ```

-Here, the occupation and norm matrices are
+Here, the occupation and overlap matrices are
 shown.
-All local operators are printed in matrix form in the `log` file,
+More generally, all local operators are printed in matrix form in the `log` file,
 sorted by spin and increasing magnetic quantum number $m$.

 By default, all quantities are output in the real spherical harmonics (cubic) basis.
 The only exception
-occurs when data is passed to the CT-HYB solver, which requires a rotation to the CT-QMC basis (see the
+occurs when data is passed to the CT-HYB solver, which requires a rotation to the CT-QMC basis (see
-corresponding subsection for details).
+section $5.10$).
 Wherever a basis change occurs, it is clearly indicated in the
 `log`.

 As shown above, the norms of the projected orbitals are slightly below the original atomic value
 (which wasn't normalized to begin with).
 Try increasing [[dmftbandf]], and you will see the norms
 approach the true atomic value of $0.8514$.

-Finally, we promote the projected orbitals to proper Wannier functions by orthonormalizing them via the scheme specified by [[dmft_wanorthnorm]].
+The projected orbitals are next promoted to proper Wannier functions by orthonormalizing them via the scheme specified by [[dmft_wanorthnorm]].

-### Interaction tensor
+### 5.4 Interaction tensor

 In a solid, the correlated electrons do not interact via the bare Coulomb potential - their interaction is screened by all the other electrons in the system.
 Because of this,
 you need to provide the screened interaction tensor $U_{ijkl}$, as DFT+DMFT is not a formalism that allows its computation in an ab-initio way.